-According to a recent study conducted by the City of Camas, many people value “that small town feeling” as a major reason for choosing this area as home.
-And just what constitutes that feeling?
-How is it conveyed from the older residents to the new ones?
+According to a study conducted by the City of Camas, many people value “that small town feeling” as a major reason for choosing this area as home.
+Just what constitutes that feeling?
+How is it conveyed from older residents to newcomers?

-Thirty-two years ago my husband and I moved to our first home and became a part of the east county small-town lifestyle.
-Having grown up in a town of 800 people, we understood small towns, but we were not familiar with Community Chest.
+Almost 50 years ago, my husband and I moved to our first home and became a part of the east county small-town lifestyle.
+Having grown up in a town of 800 people, we understood small towns, but we were not familiar with the Community Chest.
 As educators, we heard about Community Chest at the beginning of each school year and wondered just how and when this group began serving our area.

 Well, it dates back to 1946.
 That is the date on the official incorporation papers signed by Dr. Harris (for whom the Camas stadium is named), Odmund Egaas, and Marjorie Howard.
-Shipyard, mill, and other workers were actively involved as well as business and school people.
+Shipyard, mill, and other local workers were actively involved, as well as business people and school employees.
 Washougal joined the group in 1956 when the charter was amended.
 Dick Lawton, our former next-door neighbor, was the executive secretary at the time this happened and an avid supporter of Community Chest.

 During World War II, Camas and Washougal had long traditions of working together to support the war effort.
 There were local USO chapters, day care for children of shipyard workers in the basement of the Lutheran Church, and service clubs to meet the needs of war-time communities, to name only a few.
 At the end of the war, the local scene was ripe for more participation.
 Service men and women were returning home to marry and begin families.
 People were used to working together to get things done during the war, and then they turned their attention to making their communities a better place to live.